spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/install.md

 - The Kubernetes cluster must have a Container Storage Interface (CSI) installed and configured.
 Palette requires a CSI to store persistent data.
 You may install any CSI that is compatible with your Kubernetes cluster.

-- If you are using MongoDB Atlas, or a self-hosted MongoDB instance,ensure the MongoDB database has a user named `hubble` with the permission `readWriteAnyDatabase`.
+- If you are using MongoDB Atlas, or a self-hosted MongoDB instance, ensure the MongoDB database has a user named `hubble` with the permission `readWriteAnyDatabase`.
 Refer to the [Add a Database User](https://www.mongodb.com/docs/guides/atlas/db-user/) guide for guidance on how to create a database user in Atlas.